 IMPACT crews have been sampling some of the 5,000+ old mine workings and prospects in the districts as well as exploring new areas.
 Exploration targets are defined and prioritized using a very large computer database complied over many years from historical maps and other technical data on the project.
-During the quarter, fieldwork was highlighted by continued exploration on the north and south extensions of the Veta Negra Mine, trenching on the bulk tonnage gold target at Manto America in the central part of the district and the Noche Norte area southwest of Veta Negra.
+During the quarter, fieldwork was highlighted by continued exploration on the north and south extensions of the Veta Negra Mine and the Noche Norte area southwest of Veta Negra.